 After the Americans cleared a series of outposts surrounding the Shuri Line, they fought many fierce battles including clashes on Kakazu Ridge, Sugar Loaf Hill, Horseshoe Ridge and Half Moon Hill.
 Torrential rains made the hills and roads watery graveyards of unburied bodies.

-American sailors tried desperately to shoot them down but were often sitting ducks against enemy pilots with nothing to lose.
+American sailors tried desperately to shoot the kamikaze planes down but were often sitting ducks against enemy pilots with nothing to lose.
 During the Battle of Okinawa, the Fifth Fleet suffered:

 The Maeda Escarpment, also known as Hacksaw Ridge, was located atop a 400-foot vertical cliff.
 The American attack on the ridge began on April 26.
 It was a brutal battle for both sides.

 To defend the escarpment, Japanese troops hunkered down in a network of caves and dugouts.
 They were determined to hold the ridge, and decimated American platoons until just a few men remained.
 Much of the fighting was hand-to-hand combat and particularly ruthless.
 The Americans finally took Hacksaw Ridge on May 6.